Outcall

 versionyesYAML schema version.
 Currently "1".

 idyesUnique within the active rule set.
-Used in logs and outcall rules show.
+Used in logs and structured log output.

 descriptionnoFree-form.
 Surface this in dashboards.

-actionyesallow or block.
-Default action when no rule matches is block.
+actionyesallow, block, or enrich.
+Default when no rule matches is block.

 egressnoPer-rule egress configuration when action: allow.